ktoso/rx-wiki/Connectable-Observable-Operators.md

 The `connect( )` method returns a `Subscription`.
 You can call that object's `unsubscribe( )` method to instruct the Observable to stop emitting values to its subscribers.

-You can also use the `connect( )` method to instruct an Observable to begin emitting values (or, to begin generating values that would be emitted anyway) even before any observer has subscribed to it.
+You can also use the `connect( )` method to instruct an Observable to begin emitting values (or, to begin generating values that would be emitted) even before any observer has subscribed to it.

 ## Observable.publish( )
 #### represents an Observable as a Connectable Observable